 Let’s get started.

 How to Cool Down a Room

-Here are 39 pro hacks to help you beat the heat and maintain cool room even in burning hot days without using air conditioner.
+Here are 39 pro hacks to help you beat the heat and maintain a cool room even on burning hot days without using an air conditioner.

 A ceiling fan can help you cool down the room fast in no time.
 Unlike air conditioners, the fan doesn’t cool down the hall but helps move the air inside the room to cool it down.